 Spend Thanksgiving in New Orleans

 Thanksgiving Day in New Orleans means food, food, and more food.
-Skip the cooking at home and dine at a local restaurant or order a Thanksgiving meal to-go.
+Skip the cooking at home and dine at a local restaurant.
 Feast on gumbo, seafood, and the traditional turkey and stuffing, plus bread pudding and more New Orleans classics.

 If you're interested in getting active or just having a good time, check out the 5-mile Turkey Day Race in City Park.
-Later in the afternoon, head out to Easton Park in Mid-City for the Human Horse Races, a family-friendly fundraiser where people dress as horses and race each other, all while raising money for a horse sanctuary.
+Don a fancy hat and head to the Fair Grounds Race Course and Slots for their annual Thanksgiving Day race.
+Or you can head out to Easton Park in Mid-City for the Human Horse Races, a family-friendly fundraiser where people dress as horses and race each other, all while raising money for a horse sanctuary.
 Only in New Orleans!

 See the rivalry in action at Bayou Classic

 Bayou Classic is more than a football game – it’s a celebration of HBCU culture complete with a Battle of the Bands, a race, a parade, and more.
 The annual football matchup between rivals Grambling State and Southern University returns to New Orleans this Thanksgiving weekend.
-Get your tickets here and experience one or all the many events that Bayou Classic has to offer.
+Check out our Ultimate Guide to Bayou Classic here.
+Get your tickets here and experience all the many events that Bayou Classic has to offer.

 Enjoy gumbo, pumpkin spice, and pecan pie